ruuvi-friends/simple-ruuvitag/README.md

 ## Continous use:
 Although the bluetooth observer is running, data might stop coming through due to duplication removal in bleson.
-This has been observed in the linux adapter, and seems to have been fixed in https://github.com/TheCellule/python-bleson/issues/40

-This issue is fixed in newer versions of bleson, which are not yet published on pypi.
+This issue is fixed in https://github.com/TheCellule/python-bleson/issues/40 and in simple-ruuvitag `v0.0.6`

-For now we have `ruuvi_client.rescan()` witch will restart the observer, and data should start flowing again.
+If you still find this issue, simple-ruuvitag has a method for to re-scan:`ruuvi_client.rescan()` which will restart the observer, and data should start flowing again.
 ```
 ruuvi_client.start()
 time.sleep(5)